-Tissue processing and immunohistochemistry were performed on free-floating sections following previously published techniques (35).
+Tissue processing and IHC were performed on free-floating sections following previously published techniques (35).
 Briefly, mice were anaesthetized with 100 mg/kg ketamine-xylazine (Sigma-Aldrich, K113) and transcardially perfused with 0.9% saline.
-Brains were removed and fixed in 4% paraformaldehyde, at 4 °C for 48 h and then incubated in a 30% sucrose for cryoprotection.
+Brains were removed and fixed in 4% paraformaldehyde, at 4°C for 48 hours and then incubated in a 30% sucrose for cryoprotection.
 After the brains sunk down in the sucrose solution, they were sectioned coronally at 40 μm with a cryomicrotome (Leica) and each section was stored in cryoprotective medium.
-For staining, brain sections were mounted onto frosted microscope slides and blocked with 5% goat serum in PBS for 1 h.
-Then, tissue sections were stained with mouse anti-Nestin (1:200; EMD Millipore MAB5326), rabbit anti-Ki-67 (1:200; Cell Signaling 9129S), and DAPI (1:500; Thermo Scientific D1306) overnight at 4°C. Next, the tissue was washed 3X and incubated with fluorophore-conjugated secondary antibodies for 1 h at room temperature and subsequently mounted with Fluoromount Aqueous Mounting Media (Sigma-Aldrich F4680).
+For staining, brain sections were mounted onto frosted microscope slides and blocked with 5% goat serum in PBS for 1 hour.
+Then, tissue sections were stained with mouse anti-Nestin (1:200; EMD Millipore MAB5326), rabbit anti-Ki-67 (1:200; Cell Signaling Technology, 9129S), and DAPI (1:500; Thermo Fisher Scientific D1306) overnight at 4°C. Next, the tissue was washed three times and incubated with fluorophore-conjugated secondary antibodies for 1 hour at room temperature and subsequently mounted with Fluoromount Aqueous Mounting Media (Sigma-Aldrich F4680).

-For histological staining, standard procedures were used to dehydrate the tissue and stain with hematoxylin and eosin (Sigma-Aldrich HHS16, E4009) to identify tumors.
-Low magnification images were taken with the Zeiss Axio Scan.Z1 and higher magnification images were taken with a Nikon TE200E2 microscope.
+For histologic staining, standard procedures were used to dehydrate the tissue and stain with hematoxylin and eosin (Sigma-Aldrich HHS16, E4009) to identify tumors.
+Low magnification images were taken with the Zeiss Axio Scan.Z1 and higher magnification images were taken with a Nikon TE2000E2 microscope.

-Statistical Analysis
+Statistical analysis

-The data are reported as the mean of all replicates, and error bars are given as standard error of the mean.
-GraphPad Prism 7 software was used to created figures, and statistical significance between sample groups were determined by one-way ANOVA and Holm-Sidek tests unless otherwise noted.
+The data are reported as the mean of all replicates, and error bars are SEM.
+GraphPad Prism 7 software was used to create figures, and statistical significance between sample groups was determined by one-way ANOVA and Holm-Sidak tests unless otherwise noted.
 Details of comparisons and replicates are provided in the appropriate figure legend.